 How does your index work?

 This lets agents do more than keyword search.
-They can search symbols, grep code, read exact files, trace how code is used, inspect dependencies, and check package metadata, all against the version or commit they're actually working with.
-The index is pinned to immutable commits and updates as repositories and packages change.
+They can search symbols, grep code, read exact files, inspect dependencies, browse docs, check package metadata, review vulnerabilities, and read changelogs against the version or commit they're actually working with.

 Is your index static?